The-Crocop/mediaverse-speech-lib/README.md

         channel.shutdownNow();
 ```

-For Async Futures you can use this:
+For Async you can use this:

 ```
         String API_KEY = System.getenv("API_KEY");